Error handling

 However, you can still write Result<String, OtherError>

-Your custom error type is only used as the default when you don’t specify any
+error type.
+Your custom error type is only used as the default when you don’t

 The Error